prin-r/bridge-spec/README.md

 }
 ```

 As the validators must sign on the [CanonicalVote](https://github.com/tendermint/tendermint/blob/v0.34.x/spec/core/data_structures.md#canonicalvote), most fields and sub-fields are the same for all validators except the `Timestamp`.
-Each validator can come up with its `Timestamp`, which can be different from others.
+Each validator can come up with their own `Timestamp`, which can be different from others.
-Most of the [CanonicalVote](https://github.com/tendermint/tendermint/blob/v0.34.x/spec/core/data_structures.md#canonicalvote)'s parts can be included directly in the lite-client-proof except the `block hash` or `CanonicalVote.BlockID.Hash`, which need to be calculated on the client chain.
+Most of the [CanonicalVote](https://github.com/tendermint/tendermint/blob/v0.34.x/spec/core/data_structures.md#canonicalvote) 's parts can be included directly in the lite-client-proof except the `block hash` (`CanonicalVote.BlockID.Hash`), which need to be calculated on the client chain.
 In the diagram below, the `block hash` will be calculated by hashing the raw data from the bottom of the tree upwards to the root.

 ```text